 Christian Payne is the Founder of Payne Search Recruitment agency, which specializes in recruiting IT professionals.

-Payne has over twenty years experience within the recruitment industry, and previously handled recruitment for Microsoft.
+Payne has over twenty years of experience within the recruitment industry, and previously handled recruitment for Microsoft.

 Lildballe has 20+ years of experience in HR, and previously served as the HR Manager for international construction giant YIT.